jlablacker/GEOG5991-Portfolio/Agent.md

 Cite: Auchincloss, A. H., & Garcia, L. M. (2015).
 Brief introductory guide to agent-based modeling and an illustration from urban health research.
 Cadernos de saude publica, 31 Suppl 1(Suppl 1), 65–78. doi:10.1590/0102-311X00051615

-The example model that I constructed should:
+The example model that I constructed:

 1. builds agents in a space;
 2. gets them to interact with each other;